-The copy instruction does not lead into to the error sink, because of the induction hypothesis.
-The non-deterministic choice is performed according to the vt function, so the result again satisfies the induction hypothesis.
-The transfer of the parent pointers does not violate it either, because expectancy of j in k is equal to 1 plus the maximum of the expectancies of i and j in k + 1.
-The resets do not bring us to the error sink, because of the induction hypothesis.
-No new parent pointers are established, so the result again satisfies the induction hypothesis.
-The other effects result in decrementing the expectancy, which preserves the induction hypothesis for all the pointers inherited from the previous state as well as for the pointers changed by the copy instruction.
+Because of the induction hypothesis and the definition of expectancy, there are always simulating transitions (and not a transition leading to the error sink).
+If there is a copy instruction $e_i = j$ in the transition, the non-deterministic choice is performed according to the vt function, so the result again satisfies the induction hypothesis.
+The transfer of the parent pointers does not violate it either, because expectancy of j in k is equal to 1 plus the maximum of the expectancies of i and j in k+1.
+The resets do not establish any new parent pointers, so the result again satisfies the induction hypothesis.
+The other effects result in decrementing the expectancy, which preserves the induction hypothesis for all the pointers inherited from the previous state as well as for the pointers changed by the copy instruction. $\Box$

-Let us introduce the parent pointer relation \rightarrow_p for a state of A' as a relation on counters where $i \rightarrow_p j$ if and only if the parent pointer of i is set to j.
+Let us introduce the parent pointer relation $\rightarrow_p$ for a state of A' as a relation on counters where $i \rightarrow_p j$ if and only if the parent pointer of i is set to j.

-Lemma 4.4 Let ρ be an accepting run of A and ρ' be a corresponding accepting run of A'.
-Then the transitive closure of \rightarrow_p is antireflexive in all the states of ρ' .
+Lemma 4.4 Let $\rho$ be a run of A'.
+The transitive closure of $\rightarrow_p$ is antireflexive in all states of $\rho$ .